 Q: Why did you decide to undertake this ACICIS program?

-Q: What do you like to do in your spare time in Yogyakarta?
+Q: What do you like to do in your spare time in Indonesia?

 Q: Favourite Indonesian food/ Favourite place to eat?

-Q: What places in Indonesia have you visited during your semester so far?
+Q: What places in Indonesia have you visited during the program so far?